ckormanyos/real-time-cpp/examples/chapter17_03/readme.md

 # Application Description

-On top of the existing C-language CRC library is built a skinny object-oriented C++ wrapper class architecture that allows the CRC objects to be used effectively in a modern C++ envorinment.
+On top of the existing C-language CRC library we have built a skinny object-oriented C++ wrapper class architecture that allows the CRC objects to be used effectively in a modern C++ envorinment.
 The application benchmark task,